Kytolly/WorldWander/README.md

 bash scripts/inference_wan2.sh
 ```
 Note that the parameter `ckpt_path` needs to be updated to the path of the checkpoint you downloaded.
-<b>It is recommended to run this on a GPU with 80GB of VRAM to avoid running out of memory.</b>
+<b>It is recommended to run this on a GPU with 80GB of VRAM to avoid out of memory.</b>

 ## 🔥 Custom Training